jimjonesbr/oai_fdw/README.md

 **Description**

-Often it is the case that a OAI repository contains so much data, that a requests over large time windows become just too expensive and end up being rejected by the server.
+Often it is the case that a OAI repository contains so much data, that a requests over large time intervals become just too expensive and end up being denied by the server.
 This stored procedure addresses this issue by internally partitioning a single request into several small ones using the a given [time interval](https://www.postgresql.org/docs/current/datatype-datetime.html) as partition unit - parameter `page_size`.

 For instance, an OAI ListRecords request for all records from the year 2021 (`2021-01-01` to `2021-12-31`) can be split into 12 smaller requests by setting the `page_size` parameter to `interval '1 month'`.
 Although in the end the result sets from both approaches are pretty much the same, both client and server may significantly profit from having  smaller result sets instead of single large one.